jules2689/trudeau/trudeau/2020-04-18/q_a.md

 First of all, it's extremely important and has been important that every single day the Canadian public gets informed of measures we are putting forward.
 We are putting forward new measures almost every single day, and I think it is essential that the media continues to have access to asking questions to better inform and to ensure Canada is functioning the way it needs to be.
 Part of that job in our democracy is ensuring that there is accountability through our parliamentary systems.
 That is something that we are also very much focused on.
 We have proposed that the house of commons return in some fashion every single week, to permit engagement on accountability and also pass further measures to help Canadians.
-Right now we're in a situation where MP's across the country and their staff are wondering ifthey're going to have to get on planes tomorrow and fly to  Obviously that is not something from a public health standpoint we should want to see happening.
+Right now we're in a situation where M.P.s across the country and their staff are wondering ifthey're going to have to get on planes tomorrow and fly  ottawa.
-Right now on the books the rule is parliament needs to re-open fully on monday. is obviously not a good idea, which is why we've proposed measures going forward that we're discussing with the other parties.
+Obviously that is not something from a public health standpoint we should want to see happening.
-We certainly hope we can come toan  so we all don't have to convene in the house of commons on monday  french] [voice of interpreter] we are still in discussions with the other parties.
+Right now on the books the rule is parliament needs to re-open fully on  That is obviously not a good idea, which is why we've proposed measures going forward that we're discussing with the other parties.
-We have proposed that the house of commons sit every week to ensure that there is an opportunity to ask questions of the government and also to be able to pass other measures thatwill help Canadians.
+We certainly hope we can come to an agreement so we all don't have to convene in the house of commons on Monday morning.[speaking french] [voice of interpreter] we are still in discussions with the other parties.
-The reality is that monday morning 338  of parliament and the teams are supposed to be in ottawa.
+We have proposed that the house of commons sit every week to ensure that there is an opportunity to ask questions of the government and also to be able to pass other measures thatwill  Canadians.
-They  expected to be in ottawa then  that parliament can reconvene.
+The reality is that monday  338 members of parliament and the teams are supposed to be in ottawa. are expected to be in ottawa  so that parliament can reconvene.
 Obviously that would not be a good idea in the current context.
-Now we have made proposals to ensure that we can get work doneand keep  democracy working and healthy, while also keeping people safe. and we really hope that the other parties will agree with these proposals because I do think it would be a terrible problem if we all had to return to parliament on monday.[end of
+Now we have made proposals to ensure that we can get work doneand  our democracy working and healthy, while also keeping people safe. and we really hope that the other parties will agree with these proposals because I do think it would be a terrible problem if we all had to return to parliament on monday.[end  translation].

 ---

 **Question**:
-Many people on social distance programs are surviving on less than people WHO are getting the CERB.
+Many people on social distance programs are surviving on less than people who are getting the CERB.
 Many marginalized Canadians will simply never be able to access the CERB as it is structured.
 Rather than continue to tweak it, why not just make the CERB universal?

 **Answer**:
-We moved very quickly on replacing income for people WHO lost a paycheque because of COVID-19.
-These are families WHO were relying on that next paycheque to be able to pay for rent, to be able to pay for groceries, to be able to support their children and their parents.
+We moved very quickly on replacing income for people who lost a paycheque because of COVID-19.
+These are families who were relying on that next paycheque to be able to pay for rent, to be able to pay for groceries, to be able to support their children and their parents.
 This was the absolute priority that we needed to move forward quickly on.
 With the moves that we were able to make, over 7.5 million payments have been made already and there are obviously many more to come.
 At the same time, we recognize the particular vulnerability of marginalized communities of particular groups.
-That's why we have put forward significant measures to try to help them, whether it's through shelters and support for charities and charitable organizations, or extending measures so people WHO work a very small amount of hours a month can still receive the CERB.
+That's why we have put forward significant measures to try to help them, whether it's through shelters and support for charities and charitable organizations, or extending measures so people who work a very small amount of hours a month can still receive the CERB.
 These are kinds of things we're looking at, and we're continuing to move forward to get the help out to people we need to.